-- a) For SL&P to energize the installed service the customer should have an account set up for utility billing. - b) The customer is responsible to contact the City of Saskatoon Corporate Revenue Department to set up a new account for every utility meter required.
+- a) Before SL&P can energize the installed service, the customer is required to have an account set up for utility billing. - b) The customer is responsible to contact the City of Saskatoon Corporate Revenue Department to set up a new account for every utility meter required.
 The account can be set up in the following ways: